AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 A `DateTime` is a good example of a value object that we might define if it wasn't already built-in.
 Note that the [System.DateTime struct](https://docs.microsoft.com/en-us/dotnet/api/system.datetime) actually implements five or six interfaces, but all of them are small and focused around cross-cutting capabilities: e.g. be a Dictionary key, or be sorted in a list.
 Most of these interfaces are [implemented by a large number of unrelated types](https://docs.microsoft.com/en-us/dotnet/api/system.icomparable).

- But none of these interfaces are going to be interfaces to the Date and Time data, e.g. there is no interface with a `int Hour { get; }` property!
-It would serve no purpose.
+ But none of these interfaces are going to be interfaces to the Date and Time data, e.g. there is no interface with a `int Hour { get; }` property! as with a DTO, it would serve no purpose.

 A value object can be implemented as a `struct`, and are a good case for [the C# 9 record type syntax](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#record-types).
 It's hard to do more with less code than e.g.